Free to view books, chapters and articles

 For six years the Conservatives have been waging a covert war against institutions and organisations capable of holding the government to account, masked by rhetoric lauding their efforts to restrain lobbyists.
 In the process, they are undermining the very basis for social democratic politics.

 What kind of thing is ‘neoliberalism’?
 This collection of essays explores a range of answers to this question, arguing that neoliberalism is a complex, but specifiable and analysable phenomenon and examining the different ways it is manifested in contemporary culture.
 Free chapter: the free chapter from Neoliberal Culture is 'Meritocracy as Plutocracy: The Marketising of 'Equality' Under Neoliberalism', an essay by Jo Littler, and is available to download below.
+Enjoy 10% off this title until the end of January in celebration of Academic Book Week!
+Simply enter ACBOOKWEEK17 at the checkout.

 This paper explores avenues for resistance to precarious and exploited labour in the cultural sector.
 It investigates the potential of worker co-operatives to help improve working conditions and radically reimagine cultural work.